whizkydee/dotfiles/README.md

-# My dotfiles
+# Olaolu's dotfiles

-A bunch of files and configurations I regularly use during development.
+A bunch of files and configurations I use regularly during development :fire:.

 Just for sharing sake... :smirk:

+## License
+Licensed under the MIT